-CDM Smith will prepare a site-specific Health and Safety Plan (HASP) that specifies employee training, protective equipment, medical surveillance requirements, standard operating procedures and a contingency plan in accordance with 40 Code of Federal Regulations (CFR) 300.150 of the National Contingency Plan (NCP) and 29 CFR 1910.120 (l)(1) and (l)(2).
+CDM Smith will utilize the site-specific Health and Safety Plan (HASP) prepared in February 2022 that specifies employee training, protective equipment, medical surveillance requirements, standard operating procedures, and a contingency plan in accordance with 40 Code of Federal Regulations (CFR) 300.150 of the National Contingency Plan (NCP) and 29 CFR 1910.120 (l)(1) and (l)(2).

-CDM Smith will prepare a Community Air Monitoring Plan (CAMP) to be implemented during drilling activities.
-The CAMPs purpose will provide a measure of protection for communities downwind of the intrusive activities.
+CDM Smith will also utilize the Community Air Monitoring Plan (CAMP) prepared in February 2022.
+The CAMP will be implemented during any intrusive activities to provide a measure of protection for communities downwind of the intrusive activities.